|

 Stop

-Have you ever noticed that when you close a window that the computer
+noticed that when you close a window that the computer hesitates

-hesitates while windows "refreshes" all of the Desktop Icons.
+while windows "refreshes" all of the Desktop Icons.
+This is

-This is because the ShellIconCache file has reached it's limit of
+because the ShellIconCache file has reached it's limit of 500 entries.

 and create a new string value.
 Name it Max Cached Icons and then